crabdul/new.elkhazaani.space/content/2019-02-21-git-aliases/index.md

     - git
 ---

-I've collated some git commands which are an essential part of my workflow.
+I've collated some git commands which are an essential part of my workflow (Interactive rebasing where would I be without you 😋).
+Hopefully you'll find some nuggets of wisdom below.

 As they are verbose, I've aliased them to save those precious seconds of typing.
 For aliasing, I use my `.gitconfig` file rather than aliasing in my `.bashrc` file.
 I prefer keeping my `.bashrc` file clutter free and I figured if Git gives me a place to put aliases, I should put them there 🤷🏻‍♂️.

 Git has a quick and easy way of adding aliases to your `.gitconfig`.
 Let's alias `checkout` to `co`.